5 Toxic Workplace Behaviors That Don’t Lead To Increased Productivity Or Profit

 Author Leil Lowndes.

-This book provides valuable insights, strategies, and actionable advice to help you not only survive but thrive in challenging work environments.
+This book provides valuable insights, strategies, and actionable advice to help you survive and thrive in challenging work environments.

 It’s a valuable resource for anyone looking to reclaim their peace and well-being in the face of workplace toxicity.